For questions on the agenda or if you’re interested in speaking at our event, please email [email protected].

 Geopolitical, market and technological shifts are accelerating, challenging leaders to respond with agility, flexibility and adaptability.
 In this session, you’ll gain practical strategies and tactics to leverage in the era of constant change, positioning your organization to thrive in the years ahead.

-- Geoff Gilmore, Chief Executive Officer, Worthington Steel
+- Geoff Gilmore, President and Chief Executive Officer, Worthington Steel

 In conversation with: David R. Brousell, Founder, Vice President and Executive Director, Manufacturing Leadership Council